 WHICH YOGA CLASS IS RIGHT FOR YOU?

 The Advanced Hatha Flow sequence is full of lots of arm balancing and inversion practice!
-The sequence draws from over 15 years of practice and 9 years of teaching; It is a set sequence much like Ashtanga and Bikram, building with practice and time.
-The class offers different levels/variations throughout, so you will not be left behind, however it is for the experienced student.
+The sequence draws from over 15 years of practice and 9 years of teaching; The class offers different levels/variations throughout so you will not be left behind, however it is for the experienced student.

-The sequence begins with some yin yoga to help open things up.
-The full flow sequence will be taught over the coming year progressively.
-Each month we focus on a specific shape and form which we will build into the full flow and if you are committed over the coming year you will arrive at the full sequence or your own adapted variation; depending upon your own unique body and both its strengths and weaknesses.
-The final flow builds sequentially and encompasses arm balances, backbends, hip openers, headstands/handstands.
+The practice begins with some yin yoga to help open things up.
+Each month we focus on a specific shape and form which we will build into a full flow and if you attend regularly you will gain a tremendous amount of strength and stability.
+The practice builds sequentially and encompasses arm balances, backbends, hip openers, headstands/handstands.
 There is a lot of play time to experiment with the focus shape with props and variations offered to help you along the way.

 Transform the way your body moves with Yin Yoga.
-You will be in for a treat if you have not yet had the opportunity to experience Yin Yoga.
-Yin Yoga practice will help you to find your natural range of mobility.
+You will be in for a treat if you have not yet had the opportunity to experience a Yin yoga class.
+Yin yoga will help you to find your natural range of motion.
 It's primary focus is to help release the connective tissue and create more space around the large fascial bands which tie our bodies together.

-Yin Yoga is suitable for all levels and is enjoyed by all levels of students.
+Yin Yoga is suitable for all levels of students.
 Yin works to release the tensions held in the deeper connective tissues of the body.
 During your yin practice we will move into “shapes” which are held for anywhere from 2-5 minutes.
 The shapes are similar to some of the supine and seated shapes you will find in a traditional yoga class but with the aid of props to support the body.
 While the practice can appear to be a gentle one, it is in no way easy.

 21st century living has us in a almost permanent state of motion, especially mentally.
 This practice requires us to slow down and be fully present in the moment so as to experience the subtle and sometimes not so subtle sensations which are present within the body.
 We will guide you through the practice and teach you how to find a sense of quiet and calm.
 You will learn how to listen to your body and become focussed and aware of sensation whilst also gaining new levels of mobility and awareness.